What Is Hirschsprung Disease?

 Surgery is thought to be the most effective treatment for Hirschsprung disease.
-This can be done in one step or two, depending on the condition's severity.
-Children who are very sick at the time of surgery (due to an inflamed colon or poor nutrition) may need to undergo surgery in two steps.
+This is done in one step or two, depending on how severe it is.
+Children who are very sick at the time of surgery (from an inflamed intestine or poor nutrition) may need to undergo surgery in two steps.

-The most common surgery to correct Hirschsprung disease involves removing the section of the colon without nerves and reattaching the remaining portion of the colon to the rectum.
-Often, this can be done through minimally invasive (laparoscopic) surgery immediately after the condition is diagnosed.
+The most common surgery to correct Hirschsprung disease involves removing the section of the intestine without nerves and reattaching the remaining section to the rectum.
+Often, this can be done in one step through minimally invasive (laparoscopic) surgery right after the condition is diagnosed.

 The two types of ostomy are: